keenanhye/keenanhye.github.io/_posts/2016-11-25-MP3-Encoding-Research.md

 I hope to post a few different audio files here at some point so that you can try hearing the difference yourself!
 I promise it's very difficult.

 As the paper is finalized, I will post it here, and clean this up a little.
 We are hoping to publish our findings in full soon.

+*UPDATE: From a multitude of difficulties after the completion of the study, we were unfortunately never able to publish our findings.
+[Here is a link to the most recent draft of the paper](/Hye-2016-Low-Bit-Rate-MP3-Audio.pdf)*